-Daemen College maintains a close, professional relationship with the Amherst Police Department, as well as other local agencies, as well as local advocate agencies such as Crisis Services of Buffalo.
+Daemen College maintains a close, professional relationship with the Amherst Police Department, as well as other local agencies.
 A formal Memorandum of Understanding with the Amherst Police Department has been put forward but has not been endorsed by the APD at this time.
 In practice, while collegial and supportive, the APD leadership does not believe in signing separate MOUs for what they do in their day-to-day work.
-A formal Memorandum of Understanding does exist between Daemen College and Crisis Services of Buffalo with regards to a campus based advocate who works on the Main Daemen Campus two days per week and provides support for individuals who may have been the victim of a sexual assault/domestic violence situation.